Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    validating key and ledger.
 A protobuf field outside the signed validation is only transport metadata; it must not affect consensus-extension behavior.

+7. Ledger-defining sidecar material crosses apply as transaction-stream input.

+   Sidecars are an establish-phase convergence mechanism, not a ledger replay input.
+If sidecar material changes a closed-ledger effect that cannot be recomputed from the parent ledger and ordered transaction set, the accepted material must first be represented by a deterministic pseudo transaction (or an equivalent transaction-stream witness).
+Apply/replay then consumes that witness and re-validates it; it must not depend on ephemeral sidecar memory.

 ## Validator Set And Quorum

 The active validator view is the shared denominator for RNG and export: